mhorga/mhorga.github.io/_posts/2016-05-18-using-metalkit-part-12.markdown

 ---
 published: true
 title: Using MetalKit part 12
-summary: Learn how to use MSL uniforms to animate the fractal and interact with it using your touchpad or mouse.
+summary: Learn how to use MSL uniforms to create animated objects and then interact with them using your touchpad or mouse.
 layout: post
 ---
 Today we continue working on that beautiful fractal, so let's pick up where we left off in [Part 11](http://mhorga.org/2016/05/10/using-metalkit-part-11.html).
 Using the same playground we worked on last time, we will next see how to bring it to life, that is, animate it.
 For that, we will use `uniforms` again.
 We introduced them in [Part 5](http://mhorga.org/2016/02/08/using-metalkit-part-5.html) in case you want to read again why they are useful in cases such as this one.